TeamTopologies/Team-Topologies-Community-Materials/README.md

 ## Notes

-1. use US English spellings ('organization', not 'organisation', etc.).
+1. Use US English spellings ('organization', not 'organisation', etc.).
 2. If a material is under ongoing evolution, use `ongoing` as the date

 # Community materials